 Ph.D., University of Wisconsin-Madison, 2009

 My scholarly interests rest, at a most fundamental level, on the intersections between rural livelihoods, land use dynamics, governance, and conservation strategies.
 To date, the majority of my research has situated itself in Latin America, with an added layer of focus on forests.
+Since 2017, I have engaged in research with colleagues in Mozambique, focused both on protected areas and community engagement, as well as a newer line of work on urban agriculture and green spaces.
 I collaborate actively with economists, geographers, conservation biologists, as well as conservation and development practitioners.
 The common thread in this interdisciplinary effort is a commitment to developing research that not only contributes to academic discourse, but also is relevant and practical, informing a specific policy or management dialogue.

 Recent Research Activities